qgis/QGIS-Documentation/source/user_manual/grass_integration/grass_integration.rst

 The :guilabel:`Category` tab allows you to define the way in which the category values will be assigned to a new geometry element.

 .. _figure_grass_digitizing_2:

+.. only:: html

+   **Figure GRASS digitizing 2:**

 .. figure:: /static/user_manual/grass_integration/grass_digitizing_category.png
    :align: center
    :width: 30em

-   Figure GRASS digitizing 2: GRASS Digitizing Category Tab
+   GRASS Digitizing Category Tab

 * **Mode**: what category value shall be applied to new geometry elements.